 HOWEVER, although I’ve never heard of a dog having a bad reaction to this medication, it seems fairly common for it to cause severe reactions in humans.
 Such severe reactions can range from severe, uncontrollable vomiting to swelling of the face and hands, plus severe body rash.
 IF you use this drug for your dog, monitor him closely – especially after the first few doses.
 If he has a reaction, discontinue use and contact your vet.
 There are other medications on the market (some in the same family as Gabapentin, others in a different family of drugs) which are used for the nervous system and the vet might be able to substitute one of those.
 But research them carefully, how they work, and what the side effects might be.

-Diet is also going to be important – the anti-inflammatories should be given WITH a highly digestible food – to prevent them from irritating the stomach.
+Diet is also going to be important – the anti-inflammatories (particularly steroidal anti-inflammatories) should be given after a highly digestible food – to prevent them from irritating the stomach.
 A highly digestible diet should be given anyway, because it will be painful for a dog to strain while peeing and pooping.

 Environment – you HAVE to make sure the dog is not allowed to run around, go up or down stairs/steps, or jump.
 The dog has to stay quiet and let the spine heal.
 If you confine the dog (hopefully using an x-pen instead of a create) PLEASE, please, please, remember that a steroidal anti-inflammatory is going to make the dog very thirsty and make him pee a LOT.
 Especially if he was given a shot of dexamethasone.
 Be considerate and anticipate this.
-Use an x-pen folded down in size to a large crate, and do put newspapers/pee pads in it (more about that in Sparky's story).
+Use an x-pen folded down in size to a large crate, and do put newspapers/pee pads in it.
 If your dog is NOT used to being in a crate - it could be extremely stressful for him to have to pee on the bedding.
-We never crated our Beagle when she had spells with her disc problem, simply babygated her in the kitchen.
+We never crated our Beagle (or any dog with a back problem) when she had spells with her disc problem, simply babygated her in the kitchen - the same with Sparky.

 Spinal Problems REQUIRE RAMPS (not just Doggy Steps)

-Doggy Steps can help lessen stress and help prevent a back problem, but IF a dog already has (or comes down with) a back problem - YOU HAVE TO USE RAMPS.
-Ramps are even easier on a dog's back than steps - so if your dog has (or had) a back problem - either make or purchase ramps! [see Dachshund Ramps page]
+Doggy Steps can help lessen stress and help prevent a back problem, but IF a dog already has (or comes down with) a back problem ramps are even easier on a dog's back than steps - so if your dog has (or had) a back problem - either make or purchase ramps. [see Dachshund Ramps page]

 ~*~ ~*~ ~*~ ~*~ ~*~